-Outcome Serial Learning Outcome Objective Serials C201e Demonstrate the ability for creative thinking and problem-solving techniques.
-3 C201f Demonstrate the ability for logical rea- soning, argument and analysis in written and oral work.
+Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level across national and international settings.
+C201d Apply effective speaking and presentation skills by giving briefings, seminars, and other presentations that demonstrate a clear understanding of the required topic.
+This will also include the generation of thoughtful and insightful questions or comments on the material under consideration.
+3 C201e Demonstrate the ability for creative thinking and problem-solving techniques.
+3 C201f Demonstrate the ability for logical reasoning, argument and analysis in written and oral work.
 3 C201g Demonstrate the ability to apply multiple decision-making techniques in practical situations.
-3
+3 c.
+C3 - Military Operations Planning.
+The aim of Programme Goal C3 is to develop students' ability to plan joint and combined operations at the operational level across the spectrum of conflict in support of federal government direction.

-Outcome Serial Learning Outcome Objective Serials At the end of the JCSP students will C301a Integrate the interests of external stake- holders in the planning of operations at the operational level.
-4 C301 C301 be able to lead an element of an opera- tional-level OPG in planning a military C301b Understand planning for operations and apply the CF OPP up to and including stage III.
-3 operation with contemporary of operation within the contemporary operat- ing environment.
-C301c Understand the doctrine, organization and planning requirements of force gen- eration for domestic and expeditionary operations.
+Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level At the end of the JCSP students will be able to lead an element of an operational-level OPG in planning a military operation within the contemporary operating environment.
+JCSP students will C301a Integrate the interests of external stake- holders in the planning of operations at the operational level.
+4 C301b Understand planning for operations and apply the CF OPP up to and including stage III.
+3 operation within the contemporary operat- C301c Understand the doctrine, organization and planning requirements of force generation for domestic and expeditionary operations.
 2 d.
 C4 - Component Capabilities.
 The aim of Programme Goal C4 is to develop students' understanding of component capabilities in joint and combined force operations.

-Outcome Learning Objective Learning Objectives Learning Serial Outcome Serials Level C401 At the end of the JCSP students will be able to apply capabilities of com- ponent power in a contemporary oper- ating environment.
-C401a Analyze the fundamentals, functions and command of components and ex- amine how they contribute to achieving desired joint effects.
+Outcome Learning Objective Learning Objectives Learning Serial Outcome Serials Level C401 At the end of the JCSP students will be able to apply capabilities of component power in a contemporary operating environment.
+C401a Analyze the fundamentals, functions and command of components and examine how they contribute to achieving desired effects.
 4 e.
 C5 - National Security and Defence Studies.
 The aim of Programme Goal C5 is to develop students' ability to analyze Canadian national security, foreign and defence policies, and the internal and external factors that influence them.

-Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level At the end of the JCSP, the student will be able to translate national security Explain the conceptual underpinnings of national security; state power and its usage; and approaches to strategic studies.
+Outcome Serial Learning Outcome Objective Serials Learning Objectives Learning Level At the end of the JCSP, the student will be able to translate national security C501a Explain the conceptual underpinnings of national security; state power and its usage; and approaches to strategic studies.
 2 C501 strategy into military responses in the contemporary oper- ating environment.
-C501b Describe the international context (fac- tors, actors, and systems) within which Canadian national policies are generat- ed and recognize how they affect the Canadian defence establishment.
-2 C501c Examine the domestic and structural factors that influence Canadian govern- ance, policymaking and response mechanisms.
-4 C501d Illustrate the process by which national strategy is formulated and defence requirements are determined.
-3 C501e Identify current Canadian national security-related policies; recognize their impacts on the Canadian defence establishment; and employ them in a whole-of-government approach.
+C501b Describe the international context (factors, actors, and systems) within which Canadian national policies are generated and recognize how they affect the Canadian defence establishment.
+2 C501c Examine the domestic and structural factors that influence Canadian governance, policymaking and response mechanisms.
+4 Illustrate the process by which national strategy is formulated and defence requirements are determined.
+3 C501 Identify current Canadian national security-related policies; recognize their impacts on the Canadian defence establishment; and employ them in a whole-of-government approach.
 3 C501f Critique Canada's current national defence strategy within the context of emerging strategic issues, challenges, and opportunities.
 4